3 Raspberry Pi Business Ideas

 - Low price.
 Pi boars vary in price from $5 to $55 depending on model configuration and memory capacity.

 - Low power consumption.
-Essentially, Raspberry Pi is a low-power computer that makes it ideal for IoT development.
+Essentially, Raspberry Pi is a low-power computer that makes it ideal for Internet of Things software development.

 Things to remember before choosing Raspberry Pi for business application